alphagov/govuk-prototype-kit/docs/deploying.md

 to push your changes to Heroku

-## Deploying different versions
+## Deploying different branches

+By default when you push to Heroku your master branch will be deployed.
+Sometimes you may want to deploy code that's on a different branch, eg a test feature.

+To deploy a different branch:

+`git push heroku branch_name:master`

+This pushes your local branch `branch_name` on to the heroku master branch.
+If Heroku complains that the remote contains work you don't have, you can force push using `-f`:

+`git push -f heroku branch_name:master`

+## Deploying to more than one Heroku app

 We have found its helpful to have at least two different versions of a prototype online.

-1. **dev** - an experimental version, where things change rapidly and may well be broken
+1. **dev** - an experimental version, where things change rapidly and may well be broken.
-2. **master** - a stable version, where other people can rely on seeing a working version of the prototype that you're happy with
+2. **master** - a stable version, where other people can rely on seeing a working version of the prototype that you're happy with.

 If you've followed the instructions above, you already have a master version online.

-Create a dev branch:

-`git checkout -b dev`
+1. Rename your existing heroku remote to heroku-master:

+`git remote rename heroku heroku-master`

-Add a dev heroku remote:
+2. Create a dev heroku remote:

-`heroku apps:create --remote dev [dev-name]`
+`heroku apps:create --remote heroku-dev [dev-name]`

-Push to the dev remote:
+3. Push to the **dev** remote:

+`git push heroku-dev master`

+4. To push to the **master** remote:

-`git push dev dev:master`
+`git push heroku-master master`

-Now your dev branch will be live at [dev-name].herokuapp.com
+Now your work will be live at [dev-name].herokuapp.com

-Note that you have to add 'dev:master' this time - if you dont add this, Heroku assumes you want the master branch to be deployed.

-Your app will now prompt you for a password when accessed on Heroku (but not when running locally).
+If you want to deploy a different branch to one of your remotes:

+`git push heroku-dev branch_name:master`